LEAGUE OF UNITED LATIN AMERICAN CITIZENS

 Contact: Lorraine Quiroga

 The League of United Latin American Citizens (LULAC) is the oldest and largest Latino civil rights organization in the United States.
-LULAC advances the economic condition, educational attainment, political influence, health and civil rights of Hispanic Americans through community-based programs operating at more than 700 LULAC council nationwide.
+LULAC advances the economic condition, educational attainment, political influence, health, and civil rights of Hispanic Americans through community-based programs operating at more than 700 LULAC councils nationwide.